 It has become more apparent to me that the feeling of grace is not a delusion, (i.e. a perception that is not based on reality.)
 I now realize that the only delusion is thinking that I am separate or that the power that creates the universe does not support me.

-Humans did not evolve to know the “truth” of the trillions of ways that life supports us.
+Humans did not evolve to know the “truth” of the trillions of ways that life and the universe supports us.
 We evolved to survive and pass on our genes.
-Until recently, humans did not need to know that each of us has over 50 trillion cells that cooperate to support our survival.
+Until recently, humans did not know that each of us has over 50 trillion cells that cooperate to support our survival.
 Each of us as around 100 billion neurons that make over 100 trillion synapses that support our navigation through the world.
-Each of us has DNA in our bodies that travels to the sun and back 65 times, all in service of supporting our metabolism, growth and reproduction.
+Each of us has the amount of DNA in our bodies that, if unraveled and laid end to end, would travels to the sun and back 65 times.
+All of this in service of supporting our metabolism, growth and reproduction.
 Each of us is supported by quadrillions of bacteria that cycle nutrients (carbon, nitrogen, oxygen and others).
 Each of us is supported by a complex web of millions of people around the globe contributing to an economy to feed, clothe, house, and educate us.
 The list of blessings goes on and on.
-It is a delusion to think that the power that create this universe is not supportive (aka loving.)
+It is a delusion to think that the power that create this universe is not supportive (aka loving.) .
+The delusion is to think otherwise.

 For me, doubt has been the doorway to discovery and my skepticism has led me to realize the power of grace.
 The more I learn about it, the more wonderfully grace transforms my life.
 Grace is a truth that goes beyond any single religion or philosophy.
 What I call grace (and what is known to others by various other names) is universal to all cultures and spiritual traditions, whether they practice religion or not.
 My goal is to continue exploring grace and to share what I learn with others.